(yes, I know I used this picture last week, but it just worked so well here)

 - Lottery Tickets

-After looking at this list, I realized my favorite of the items was tea bags (although I did consider lottery tickets for a while).
+After looking at this list, I realized my favorite gift that fits in an envelope is tea bags (although I did consider lottery tickets for a while).
 Once I realized tea bags were perfect, the whole idea started coming together and I wasn’t sure how I had missed such an obvious idea in the first place.
 I love tea.
 And immediately the phrase came to me, “you warm my heart”.
 Because that’s exactly what all these people did in my life.

 I made cards in the shape of teacups, including the tag of the bag, and wrote individual messages to each person.
 Then I punched out 100s of hearts to stuff in all the envelopes (large enough to not make a completely unbearable mess when opened).
 And while this sounds labor intensive (not going to lie, it was), it was totally worth it as the pictures and text messages started coming in from friends who had received their Valentine.